MuneshwarSinghVerma/RPAChallenge/README.md

 # RPAChallenge
 I used here CSS selecter concept to handle the dynamics fields which chainging positions of fields and requiered input at run time.
+After completing the eecution of test case updating the status parrelley in Challenge.xlsx sheet also under column Status.
+I'm giving wrong Email in TC_1 and it's failing and updating failed in Test Explorer and sheet also.